 Do you have an innovation, program, or idea that you would like to bring to the Board for review?
 The Parks, Recreation and Museums Advisory Board has created a tool to help represent ideas so they can be heard by both the Board and public in formal meetings.

-Please download the Special Interest Request information sheet below and contact our department if you have further questions.
+Please see our Special Interest Requests information page, and contact our department if you have further questions.

 “To advise Golden City Council and staff on how to best provide safe and comprehensive parks and recreation facilities, programs, and services on behalf of all current and future residents of the City of Golden.”